Something went wrong

 Adoption of solar home heating systems in Susquehanna

-Out of all fuels, solar is the safest for the environment.
+The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 7,204 homes in Susquehanna are heated with active solar arrays.
-This is a 309% gain from 2014, when 1,760 homes utilized active solar heating.
+Now, 7,204 homes in Susquehanna are heated with active solar arrays.
+This is a 58% gain from 2020, when 4,554 homes incorporated active solar heating.

 Susquehanna County Heating Oil Trends